OhadB16/pokedex-client/README.md

     ```

 2.  **Install dependencies:**
-    Use `npm` to install the project dependencies.
+    Use `npm i` to install the project dependencies.
     ```sh
     npm install
     ```